Study Guide and Academic Regulations

-The complete scheduling of courses offered during the year is available from the beginning of the academic year at the MBA Administration Portal (MAP).
-Even though every effort is made not to change the course schedules, small changes might have to take place during the year.
+The complete course schedule is available at the beginning of each academic year by the MBA Administration Portal (Admin).
+Even though every effort is made not to change the course timetable, small changes might have to take place during the year.
 These changes will be announced timely.
-Courses are scheduled Monday to Friday in the time zone 9:00 am – 6:00 pm for the Full Time Program with electives running until 9.30 pm, and in the time zone 6:00 pm – 9:30 pm for the Part Time Program.
-Courses can also run on Saturdays, both core and elective courses for both the FT and PT programs, with a duration of 3 up to 6 hours depending on the scheduling needs.
+Courses are scheduled Monday to Friday in the time zone 9:00 am – 6:00 pm for the Full-Time Program with electives running until 9.30 pm, and in the time zone 6:00 pm – 9:30 pm for the Part-Time Program.
+Lectures might run also on Saturdays, in extreme cases and for specific reasons, either for core or elective courses in the time zone 9:00 am – 3:00 pm.

-Students are requested to consult early and regularly the MAP, and make as early as possible their course selections.
+Students are requested to make their course selections through the Admin Portal, as early as possible.
 Please note that if the number of students registered in a course reaches an upper limit imposed for pedagogical or technical reasons, no more students are allowed to register for that course.
 Thus, as the Program cannot guarantee a place for all students in all electives, early registration is strongly advised.
 Conversely, if an elective is selected by a very small number of students, the Program Committee reserves the right to cancel the specific course in accordance with the university regulations.

-Course requirements typically include individual and team-based exercises, assignments and case studies, class participation, business games and/or written final exam.
+Course requirements typically include individual and/or team-based exercises, assignments and case studies, class participation, business games and/or written final exam.
 The requirements for each course are presented in the Study Guide and by the instructor at the beginning of the course, together with the way in which student performance will be assessed against these requirements.
 At the end of every academic period, the student receives a final grade for each course.
 The grading scale is as follows:

 8.51 – 10.00 = excellent (honors)